DLR-terrabyte/terrapi/docs/raw/item-create.md

 ```
 Usage: terrapi stac item create [OPTIONS] COLLECTION_ID

-  Create a new Item in specified Collection
+  Create new Item(s) in specified Collection

   The Item  json can be specfied either from stdin, from a file or as a
   parameter.

+  It can either be the json of a single Item, or to batch create a
+  FeatureCollection with an array of items as features

+  In case of the list of items make sure they do not exist in collection as
+  update path is not possible in this use case.

+  In case of singe Item, the server formated new Item is returned unless quiet
+  flag is passed.
+In case of a FeatureCollections no Items are returned by
+  default.

 Options:
-  --id TEXT            ID of the Collection.
-If specified will overwrite the
+  --id TEXT            ID of the Item.
+If specified will overwrite the ID in
-                       ID in the Collection JSON
+                       the Item JSON
   -j, --json TEXT      Provide collection as JSON String
   -f, --file FILENAME  Read Collection JSON from File.
 Specify - to read from
                        pipe
   -u, --update         Update Collection if it allready exists
   -p, --pretty         print pretty readable json
+  -q, --quiet          Do not print response
   --help               Show this message and exit.
 ```